Frigadae/Improving-Unity-code-I-wrote/PlatformerMovement.md

     }
 }
 ```
-With some simplifying, such as deleting a function call/.
+With some simplifying, such as deleting a function call.
 I was able to achieve the desired platformer behaviour by implementing a collider check using a cirlce overlap.
 The circle overlap checks for a layer named "Ground" which represents the platforms the player can stand on.

 Reading the line ``Collider2D groundCheck = Physics2D.OverlapCircle(feet.position, 0.5f, Ground);``, the OverlapCircle takes in three arguments: